What is an abrasion?

 any dirt particles from the area and let the water from the faucet run over it for

-Apply an antiseptic lotion or cream.
+Apply an antiseptic lotion, cream, or petroleum jelly.

 Cover the area with an adhesive bandage or gauze pad if the area is on the hands or